HL7/fhir-medication-rems-ig/input/pagecontent/cds-cards.md

 This page gives guidelines for populating and returning CDS Hooks response Cards in a REMS workflow.

-[Cards](https://cds-hooks.hl7.org/2.0/#cds-service-response) are the means by which REMS Administrator Systems return information and requested actions (e.g., launching a SMART app) to the provider in response to requests triggered during the prescriber's workflow.
+[Cards](https://cds-hooks.hl7.org/2.0/#cds-service-response) are how REMS Administrator Systems return information and requested actions (e.g., launching a SMART app) to the provider in response to requests triggered during the prescriber's workflow.

 REMS Administrator Systems dynamically create these Cards for each CDS Hooks request based on conditions including:
 - the prescribed drug's REMS program